georgerobescu/apexe3-api/README.md

 sudo python3 examples/python/setup.py install
 ```

-See [Quick start](https://github.com/apexe3/apexe3-api/blob/main/README.md#quick-start---global-aggregated-orderbook-streamed-in-the-command-line) below for an example of what you can do once the dependencies have been installed.
+See [Quick start](https://github.com/apexe3/apexe3-api/blob/main/README.md#quick-start---global-aggregated-orderbook-streamed-in-the-command-line) below for an example of what you can do once the Python dependencies have been installed.

 **Nodejs**